trevorwslee/MCE-DumbDisplay/README.md

     lcdLayer.setCursor(2, 1)
     lcdLayer.print("How are you!")

+### *pinning 3 LEDs in a more controlled way*

+Or like

+    // configure the imaginary "pin frame" to be 3 units x 3 units dumbdisplay.configPinLayers(3, 3)

+    // create 3 LED layers
+    let ledLayer1 = dumbdisplay.setupLedGridLayer()
+    let ledLayer2 = dumbdisplay.setupLedGridLayer()
+    let ledLayer3 = dumbdisplay.setupLedGridLayer()

+    // pin LED layer 1 to position (0, 0) with size (1, 1)
+    dumbdisplay.pinLayer(ledLayer1, 0, 0, 1, 1)
+    // pin LED layer 2 to position (1, 1) with size (1, 1)
+    dumbdisplay.pinLayer(ledLayer2, 1, 1, 1, 1)
+    // pin LED layer 3 to position (2, 2) with size (1, 1)
+    dumbdisplay.pinLayer(ledLayer3, 2, 2, 1, 1)

+    // turn on LEDs
+    ledLayer1.layerBackgroundColor("lightgray")
+    ledLayer2.layerBackgroundColor("lightgray")
+    ledLayer3.layerBackgroundColor("lightgray")
+    ledLayer1.ledOnColor("red")
+    ledLayer1.ledOn()
+    ledLayer2.ledOnColor("green")
+    ledLayer2.ledOn()
+    ledLayer3.ledOnColor("blue")
+    ledLayer3.ledOn()

+# Reference

 You largely do not need to use DumpDisplay package.
-Instead, you will mostly use DumbDisplayMB and/or DumbDisplayTurtle to render drawings on the corresponding layers.
+Instead, you will mostly use DD.MB and/or DD.Turtle to render drawings on the corresponding layers.

-DumbDisplayMB:
+### Micro:bit

+DD.MB:
 - `showIcon(name: IconNames)` -- similar to `Basic`
 - `showArrow(name: ArrowNames)` -- similar to `Basic`
 - `showString(str: string)` -- similar to `Basic`